U.S. Visas

 Available

-Registration Criteria: The applicant must present a photo ID; submit a completed application form with three recent passport-size photographs.
+Registration Criteria: The applicant must present a photo ID (Social Security, Voter’s ID or Passport); submit a completed application form with three recent passport-size photographs.

-Procedure for Obtaining: Applications are accepted in person.
-Individuals outside of Belize must mail the completed application (only available in Belize), three photographs, a copy of their photo ID, and twelve Belize dollars (BZ$12.00, approx. USD$6.00) to:
+Procedure for Obtaining: Applications are accepted in-person or via authorized letter attached to an application.
+Applications must include three passport sized photographs, a copy of their photo ID, and twelve Belize dollars (BZ$12.00, approx. USD$6.00).
+Mail the application to:

 Criminal Records Office